eugeneli/Ark-TrueBlockWeight/README.md

 ## Getting Started

 You will need to be running a [full node](https://github.com/ArkEcosystem/ark-node) to have a copy of the blockchain to query.
-Then modify ```config.json``` with your Ark Node's Postgresql database credentials and your delegate's public key.
+Then modify ```config.json``` with your Ark Node's Postgresql database credentials and your delegate's name.

 ```
 {
     "user": "tbw",
     "host": "localhost",
     "database": "ark_mainnet",
     "password": "tbw",
+    "blocks": 211,
     "port": 5432,
     "delegate": "Delegate Name"
 }
 ```

+`blocks` allows you to specify how many blocks you'd like to calculate payment for.
+If you prefer to instead calculate all blocks starting from a specific height, you can specify `start` with your starting block.
+This will ignore `blocks` if it is specified.

 If your pay script and node are not on the same server, you will need to configure the node's Postgresql database for external access.

-##### Public Node
-biz_classic offers a publicly accessible read-only ARK database for use with the True Block Weight script for delegates.
-Please reach out to one of us (either goldenpepe or moonman) on the ARK slack if you are a delegate who wishes to use the public node for your configuration.

 ### Installation and Usage
 First, remember to configure your node's database as mentioned above and insert your credentials in ```config.json```